Ecwid/ecwid-api-docs/includes/_shipping_api.md

-customerId | number  | Unique customer internal ID (if the order is placed by a registered user) items | Array\<*OrderItems*\> | Array of customer's order items with basic details weight | number | Total weight of the order weightUnit | string | Active weight units in the store at the moment of the request currency | string | Active currency in the store at the moment of the request predictedPackages | Array\<*PredictedPackage*\> | Predicted information about the packages to ship items in to customer shippingAddress | \<*ShippingAddressInfo*\> | Shipping address details (destination)
+customerId | number  | Unique customer internal ID (if the order is placed by a registered user) items | Array\<*OrderItems*\> | Array of customer's order items with basic details weight | number | Total weight of the order weightUnit | string | Active weight units in the store at the moment of the request.
+[Formats and units](#weight-units) currency | string | Active currency in the store at the moment of the request predictedPackages | Array\<*PredictedPackage*\> | Predicted information about the packages to ship items in to customer shippingAddress | \<*ShippingAddressInfo*\> | Shipping address details (destination)